Deconfined Global Types for Asynchronous Sessions: A Wild Type System

 we would get $\Seq{\CommAsI\pp{\la}\q}{\CommAs\pp{\la}\q}\parG\emptyset\stackred{\CommAs\pp{\la}\q}{\CommAsI\pp{\la}\q}\parN\mq\pp{\la}\q\stackred{\CommAsI\pp{\la}\q}\End\parG\emptyset$.
 This reduction breaks the order on the channel $\pp\q$ prescribed by the global type $\Seq{\CommAsI\pp{\la}\q}{\CommAs\pp{\la}\q}$, which is to do first an input and then the corresponding output.
 In our LTS $\Seq{\CommAsI\pp{\la}\q}{\CommAs\pp{\la}\q}\parG\emptyset$ is instead stuck, as it should.
 In fact, the shape of the queue in Rule \rulename{Inside-In} ensures that $\co$ is not the matching output for any input in the choice.
 Similarly, the shapes of queues in Rule \rulename{Inside-Out} ensures that $\co$ is not the matching input for any output in the choice.

-A last remark is that the LTS rules are inductive and this obliges $\play{\asCom}$ to occur in all global types which are the branches of a choice.
-This condition is inline with the boundedness of global types, see \refToDef{def:bound}.
+A last remark is that the LTS rules are inductive.
+Therefore, the premises of Rules \rulename{Inside-Out} and \rulename{Inside-In} oblige $\play{\asCom}$ to occur in all $\G_i$ for $i\in I$.
+This condition is in line with the boundedness of global types, see \refToDef{def:bound}.

 We are now ready to state and prove Session Fidelity, showing that a session can correctly perform the protocol described by the global type derivable for its network.
-The vice versa, i.e. that the sessions can only do inputs and outputs allowed by the global types of their networks, will be proved for ``tamed'' global types in the Subject Reduction Theorem, \refToTheorem{thm:srA}.
+The reverse property, i.e. that the sessions can only do inputs and outputs allowed by the global types of their networks, will be proved for ``tamed'' global types in the Subject Reduction Theorem, \refToTheorem{thm:srA}.

 \begin{thm}[Session Fidelity] If $\tyn{\G}\Nt$ and $\G\parG\Msg\stackred\co\G'\parN\Msg'$, then $\Nt\parN\Msg\stackred{\co}\Nt'\parN\Msg'$ and $\tyn{\G'}{\Nt'}$. \end{thm} \begin{proof} The proof is by induction on the reduction rules. \begin{description} \item [\rn{Top-In}] Then $\G=\agtI{\pp}{\q}{\la}{\G}$ and $\Msg\equiv\addMsg{\mq\pp{\la_h}\q}{\Msg'}$ and $\co=\CommAsI\pp{\la_h}\q$ and $\G'=\G_h$ with $h\in I$.
 Since $\tyn{\G}\Nt$ must be derived using rule \rn{In} we get $\Nt\equiv\pP\pp{\inp{\q}{j}{J}{\la}{\PP}}\parN\Nt_0$ with $I\subseteq J$ and $ \tyn{\G_i}{\pP\pp{\PP_i}\parN\Nt_0}$ for all $i\in I$.
 We conclude $\Nt\parN\Msg\stackred{\co}\pP\pp{\PP_h}\parN\Nt_0\parN\Msg'$ by Rule \rn{Rcv} and $ \tyn{\G_h}{\pP\pp{\PP_h}\parN\Nt_0}$. \item[\rulename{Inside-Out}] Then $\G=\agtO{\pp}{\q}i I{\la}{\G}$ and $\G'=\agtO{\pp}{\q}i I{\la}{\G'}$ and $\G_i\parG \Msg\cdot\mq\pp{\la_i}\q \stackred\asCom\G'_i \parG \Msg' \cdot\mq\pp{\la_i}\q$ for all $i \in I$ and $\pp\ne\play{\asCom}$.
 Since $\tyn{\G}\Nt$ must be derived using rule \rn{Out} we get $\Nt\equiv\pP\pp{\oup{\q}{i}{I}{\la}{\PP}}\parN\Nt_0$ and $ \tyn{\G_i}{\pP\pp{\PP_i}\parN\Nt_0}$ for all $i\in I$.
 By induction $\pP\pp{\PP_i}\parN\Nt_0\parN\Msg\cdot\mq\pp{\la_i}\q\stackred{\co}\Nt_i\parN\Msg'\cdot\mq\pp{\la_i}\q$ and $\tyn{\G'_i}{\Nt_i}$ for all $i\in I$.
 The condition $\pp\ne\play{\asCom}$ ensures that these reductions do not modify the processes of participant $\pp$, i.e. $\Nt_i\equiv\pP\pp{\PP_i}\parN\Nt_0'$ for all $i\in I$ and some $\Nt'_0$.
 Moreover these reductions do not depend on the messages $\mq\pp{\la_i}\q$, which are in the queue before and after these reductions.
 We get $\Nt\parN\Msg\stackred{\co}\pP\pp{\oup{\q}{i}{I}{\la}{\PP}}\parN\Nt_0'\parN\Msg'$.
 By \refToLemma{ep} $\tyn{\G'_i}{\pP\pp{\PP_i}\parN\Nt_0'}$ implies $\plays{\G'_i}\setminus\set\pp=\plays{\Nt'_0}$ for all $i\in I$.
 Then we can derive $ \tyn{\G'}{\pP\pp{\oup{\q}{i}{I}{\la}{\PP}}\parN\Nt_0'}$ using Rule \rulename{Out}. \end{description} The proofs for the remaining rules are similar. \end{proof}